 - Create a routine: With COVID-19 causing so much uncertainty, try to make things easier for your children by making a routine for things like diet, exercise, and more.
 It might help your children to have something they can follow if COVID-19 disrupted their normal schedule.

-- Help them adapt: Teach your kids how they can prevent COVID-19 with tasks like proper handwashing.
+- Help them adapt: Teach your kids how they can prevent COVID-19 with tasks like wearing a facemask and proper handwashing.

 For more tips on how you can approach COVID-19 with your kids, contact UPMC Children’s Hospital of Pittsburgh.